 - The registered agent must be available during “normal” business hours Monday through Friday.

 Your registered agent is your official contact with the state.
 The state requires a registered agent be designated so that it has an official contact on file for your business.
-The state will send your company important compliance information and official correspondence through your registered agent.
+The state will send your company important compliance information and legal correspondence through your registered agent.

 How to File Articles of Organization

-In order to file Articles of Organization for your LLC and register it as a legal entity you need to do the following:
+In order to file Articles of Organization for your LLC and register it as a legal entity, you need to do the following.

-The Elements in an LLC Articles of Organization
+Elements in an LLC Articles of Organization

-The filing requirements vary from state to state, however certain information must be included regardless of which state you’re in.
+The filing requirements vary from state to state, however, certain information must be included regardless of which state you’re in.
 Here’s the general information you must include when you file Articles of Organization.

 Name - Use the registered business name of your LLC and be sure you follow the LLC naming guidelines discussed above.